SmiggyCC/Wii-USB-C-Plug/README.md

 # Wii-USB-C-Plug
 Made a plug for the Wii USB C power mod so that theres no cutting what so ever in the shell

-interested in buying a kit already assembled or want to send your wii in? hit me up on twitter @smiggycc or discord, same as my twitter handle

-Here is the USB C board, Cord, & Box that I used

 USB-C Boards: https://www.amazon.com/dp/B0953G14Q2?psc=1&ref=ppx_yo2ov_dt_b_product_details

 Charger Brick: https://www.amazon.com/iPhone-Charger-Charging-6-6FT-Block/dp/B0DCZ7SWQM?ref_=ast_sto_dp&th=1&psc=1